-Michael is the Professional Adult College Education (PACE) Department Chair and Director of Central Baptist College’s Online Studies in Conway, AR.
-He has been employed by CBC for over ten years.
-In this role, he leads and directs the strategic planning, vision and academic growth of the accelerated PACE Department at the school.
-Michael is CBC’s point of contact for the Service Member’s Opportunity College (SOC) Program, and he is also an adjunct instructor at CBC in such subjects as Marketing, Management and Economics.
-He would like to encourage everyone to visit his office in Room PB102 of the Cooper Building, Central Baptist College, to talk about any subject or just to say "Hello."
+Michael formerly served as the Professional Adult College Education (PACE) Department Chair and Director of Central Baptist College’s Online Studies in Conway, AR.
+He was employed by CBC for over ten years.
+In this role, he lead and directed the strategic planning, vision and academic growth of the accelerated PACE Department at the school.
+Michael was CBC’s point of contact for the Service Member’s Opportunity College (SOC) Program, and he was also an adjunct instructor at CBC in such subjects as Marketing, Management and Economics.
+Currently, Michael is focusing on his studies in the LEAD program.

 In his spare time, Michael enjoys walking, bicycle riding, and playing chess.
 On Tuesdays and Fridays of each week, he likes to practice being an active vegan.
 Michael is also an active member of Second Baptist Church in Little Rock, AR.
 He plans on completing his first 1/2 marathon this year.

 Kristy Carter is the Executive Director for the Division of Outreach and Community Engagement at the University of Central Arkansas (UCA).
 She started her career in higher education as a program coordinator for Outreach in 2006.
 As Executive Director, Mrs. Carter provides leadership to connect the campus with the community through a variety of community engagement services offered through the university.

 Before UCA, Kristy was a business teacher for the Arkansas Department of Education’s Distance Learning Center in Maumelle.
 She earned a Masters of Arts degree in Higher Education Administration from the University of Arkansas at Little Rock and is currently a doctoral student in the Interdisciplinary PhD in Leadership at UCA.